A Guide to CPT Codes and How to Use Them

 These codes are designed to provide more specificity in coding, and they also help facilities and organizations track the effectiveness of new, emergent medical techniques.

-Category III codes may eventually be incorporated into Category I codes if they become widely used or if there is a need for greater specificity.
-For example, some of the current Category III CPT codes include 94999 for unspecified medical procedures or services and 95930 for biofeedback training.
+Category III codes may eventually be incorporated into Category I codes if they become widely used or if greater specificity is needed.

 How are CPT codes used?